What do postnatal doulas do?

-Emotionally, they can: reflect on a couple's birth experience and explore a mother's feelings about what she has just been through, listen to couples as they voice their thoughts about their baby's needs, be alongside couples as they talk through their emotions and feelings during their transition to parenthood, direct couples to sources of further emotional and mental health support.
+Emotionally, they can: reflect on a couple's birth experience and explore a mother or birthing person's feelings about what she/they have just experienced, listen to couples as they voice their thoughts about their baby's needs, be alongside couples as they talk through their emotions and feelings during their transition to parenthood, direct couples to sources of further emotional and mental health support.

-Practically, they can: help a couple feel on top of household management, take away the stress of getting behind on tasks, preserve a couple's babymoon so they can concentrate on being with their baby, allow a mother space and time to recover by looking after her baby for a while, nourish a mother with food and hydration, provide physical comfort to a mother who may be suffering from postnatal pain or discomfort.
+Practically, they can: help a couple feel on top of household management, take away the stress of getting behind on tasks, preserve a couple's familymoon so they can concentrate on being with their baby, allow a mother/birthing person space and time to recover by looking after her/their baby for a while, nourish a mother/birthing person with food and hydration, provide physical comfort to a mother/birthing person who may be suffering from postnatal pain or discomfort.

 Postnatal doulas can offer daytime sessions, nighttime or around the clock support.

 Why are postnatal doulas important?

-Postpartum women are being sent home from hospital sooner than ever.
+Gestational parents are being sent home from hospital sooner than ever.
 A couple may return home less than 24 hours after their baby's birth and have limited or no support waiting for them.
-With cuts in community midwifery services, a mother may find she has little contact with essential support and care.
+With cuts in community midwifery services, a mother/birthing person may find they have little contact with essential support and care.
 Extended family may not be close for a variety of reasons and couples can find themselves increasingly alone with a newborn.
 The saying 'babies don't come with a manual' can ring loud and clear for many new families.
 Postnatal doulas can help families navigate their way through a myriad of conflicting advice and information - enabling families to feel confident in their choices.

-Postnatal doulas can be of particular benefit to families having multiple babies, multip families, single parent families and those with special needs and disabilities.
+Postnatal doulas can be of particular benefit to families having multiple babies, premature babies, multip families, single parent families and those with special needs and disabilities/differently abled.

 What, statistically are the benefits of having a postnatal doula?